DraXus/draxus.github.io/content/about.en.md

 I've worked remotely for **international** teams for over 7 years.
 I communicate proactively, detect problems early, and deliver on commitments.
 I'm comfortable discussing machine learning foundations with researchers as well as communicating with final clients.

+## Professional Accreditation

+I am a member of [CPITIA](https://www.cpitia.org) (Professional Association of Technical Engineers in Computer Science of Andalusia) with membership number **20250131-A**.
+I follow a [code of ethics](https://www.cpitia.org/wp-content/uploads/2017/03/Deontolog%C3%ADa-CPITIA.pdf) that ensures ethical and responsible professional practice.
+Additionally, I hold **Professional Liability Insurance** to protect my clients.

 ## Education

 - **2017** — **PhD** in Machine Learning, Bournemouth University